 Helping People Nationwide Rebuild Their Lives After Dive Boat Accidents

 Dive boats and diving tours are popular recreational activities, but with profitability comes responsibility.
 Companies are legally and ethically obligated to ensure their boats, equipment, and practices are as safe as possible.
 When a dive boat is operated, maintained, or equipped negligently, it puts their passengers and crew at potentially fatal risk.

-We are here to help you rebuild your life.
-Contact our dive boat accident lawyers today at (888) 493-1629 for a free consultation.
+We are here to help you rebuild.
+Contact our dive boat injury lawyers today at (888) 493-1629 for a free consultation.

 Dive Boat Accident in 2019: Santa Cruz Dive Boat Fire Kills 34 People

 On September 2, 2019, a dive boat caught fire off the coast of Santa Cruz Island, west of Los Angeles.